 There are three possible options:

-1. The employee can claim $2 for every day they worked from home up to a maximum of $400 for the year on their taxes.
+- The employee can claim $2 for every day they worked from home up to a maximum of $400 for the year on their taxes.
 There is no obligation for the employer to do anything when this option is chosen.
+The employee must have worked at least 50% of the time from home for a period of at least 4 consecutive weeks.

 As per the CRA, Employment income is the number that you would find in box 14 of an individual’s T4 Slip.
 This includes: